-These almond crescent cookies are the best!
-They’re one of my favorite Christmas cookie recipes because they’re so easy to make.
-Plus, they’re completely vegan and dairy free.
+Inspired by traditional German vanillekipferl, these almond crescent cookies are a full of rich almond flavor and topped with a heavy dusting of confectioner’s sugar.
+They’re one of my favorite Christmas cookies because they’re so easy to make, and this recipe is completely vegan and dairy free.

 - ½ cup (100 grams) sugar